 8. Chaloksusu (찰옥수수) | Steamed Corn

-Another popular winter street food in Korea is the steamed corn.
-This delicious looking corn on the cob that is steamed to perfection is guaranteed to help warm you up on those cold days.
+Another popular winter street food in Korea is steamed corn.
+This delicious-looking corn on the cob that is steamed to perfection is guaranteed to help warm you up on those cold days.
 Not only does it keep you warm it also makes for a healthy snack as well.

-The Korean version of street corn has little to no salt of butter on it and you are also most likely supporting local farming as well when buying.
-Buy a couple, stick them in your pockets, keep warm, eat later.
+The Korean version of street corn has little to no salt or butter on it and you are also most likely supporting local farming as well when buying.
+Buy a couple, stick them in your pockets, keep warm, and eat later.

 9. Gungoguma (‘군’ 고구마) | Baked Sweet Potatoes